Focused Areas of Study

 Students are required to take two of the following courses:

-• IS 5394 Independent Study for a maximum of 3 credits (Requires advanced approval by the Focused Area of Study Chair)
+• SSW 5999 (formerly IS 5394): Independent Study for a maximum of three credits (requires advanced approval by the Focused Area of Study Chair)

 Chair: Kathryn Libal (Kathryn.libal@uconn.edu)